Qabbout/Qabbout/README.md

   ##

+  - **The Secret to Better Decisions: Stop Hoarding Chips** / 2021 - Present

   - **Becoming an Ally to All** / 2021 - Present

   - **Body Language for Leaders** / 2021 - Present